 Section 59 states:

-Bizarrely, the SMSF Deed needlessly introduced the three-year expiration condition from Regulation 6.17A.
+Bizarrely, the SMSF Deed needlessly forced the three-year expiration condition from Regulation 6.17A.

 We see this often.
 Many non-law firm websites use badly drafted or out-of-date SMSF Deeds.
 The lawyers who handed over the template have long gone.
 Or there is no lawyer, to begin with.
 Even if there is a law firm providing the template, there is no law firm professional indemnity insurance applying to the template.
 In contrast, Legal Consolidated is a law firm.
-Our law firm Professional Indemnity Insurance applies to every document you build on our website.
+Legal Consolidated is responsible for documents built on our law firm’s website.

-As a lawyer, we have sold over 18,000 SMSF Deeds online.
-Had John built his SMSF Deed on our law firm website his Binding Nomination never expires.
+As a lawyer, I have sold over 18,000 SMSF Deeds online.
+Had John built his SMSF Deed on our law firm website he would have been able to get Binding Nominations that never expire.

 Can a POA validate a Binding Nomination?
 The second wife and sister plot and plan